ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0048-the-collapse-architecture-of-thailands-private-schools.md

 4. **Spatial Layer:** High land values incentivizing exit.
 5. **Governance Layer:** Funding asymmetries between public and private institutions.

-The collapse architecture emerges from the **alignment** of these forces.
+The structural configuration emerges from the **alignment** of these forces.
 Private schools — historically the middle layer of Thailand’s education system — are structurally disadvantaged in a landscape where:

 - public schools expand capacity,
-- international schools capture high‑income families,
+- international schools attract higher‑income families,
 - and demographic decline reduces demand.

-The result is a **progressive hollowing‑out** of the middle segment.
+The result is a **progressive reduction** of the middle segment.

 -----